 In Europe, Wampler studied at the Orff-Institute, Mozarteum, Salzburg in 1963-1964 and at the Hochschule für Musik in Munich in 1964-1965 under a Fulbright-Hays Gramt.

 Wampler worked as an Elementary Instrumental Teacher in Bellflower, CA.

 Biographical information compiled from the Eastern Nazarene College Orff-Schulwerk brochure and her book, And Early Song, as well as information from the NEC Archives.

 The Wampler Collection is approximately .15 lin. ft. organized into six folders – all paper materials with the exception of three photographs.

 This collection was donated to the Conservatory library in two parts in September and October 2005 by Martha Wampler, through her brother, Robert Maybury.

 Access to the Martha Maybury Wampler Collection is granted by the Archivist or Director of Libraries.
 Appointments must be scheduled in advance.
 There are no restrictions on this collection.

 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Martha Wampler Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Martha Wampler Collection in the Archives at New England Conservatory, Boston..